-5.1 Primary Corridors
+5.1 Primary Corridors Northridge Dr. Corridor Study Area

 The Primary Corridors referred to in this section are Northridge Drive, 338 Avenue and 32 Street.
-With the future build-out of the Plan Area likely to occur in phases and concurrently with the D'Arcy Ranch Lands within the NWOASP, it is important that details ranging from intersections to land uses along the Northridge Drive are grounded in strong planning principles and establish a cohesive identity.
-It is also vital that future residents to the north, east and west of the Plan Area have enhanced opportunities to move between communities and across these Primary Corridors.
+With the future build-out of the Plan Area likely to occur in phases and concurrently with the D'Arcy Ranch Lands within the NWOASP, it is important that details ranging from intersections to land uses along the Northridge Drive Corridor Study Area are grounded in strong planning principles and establish a cohesive identity.
+It is also vital that future residents to the north, east and west of the Plan Area on the east and west sides of Northridge Drive have enhanced and easily accessible opportunities to move between communities and across these Primary Corridors.
+Northridge Drive from east to west.
+The intent of this section is to identify policies that will facilitate direct connections between the Plan Area and future communities to the west of Northridge Drive and facilitate compatible and complementary land uses.